 Lulworth Cove & Durdle Door

 Two of the most iconic pieces of coastline in the country.
 Three beaches in this area: Lulworth Cove, Man o’ War and Durdle Door; all are pebble.
 3 beaches served by two large car parks.
 All beaches have all facilities, at Durdle, these are a distance from the beach.
 Lulworth has several pubs, restaurants and cafes.
 Dogs permitted all year.

 This huge sandy beach is surrounded by the pretty town of Weymouth and is one the most well known of the Dorset beaches.
 It delivers a truly nostalgic seaside experience with donkey rides and deckchairs on the promenade and surrounded by cafes, restaurants and pubs.
 Parking is spread through several car parks in the town.
 A dog paradise from 1 Oct–30 Apr, dogs are permitted all year at Pavillion end and Preston Beach.

 Chesil Beach is an 18 mile long pebble bank stretching from Portland all the way to Burton Bradstock and is a fisherman’s paradise.
 Key places to visit are Abbotsbury and West Bexington.
 Due to steep shelves only advised for stronger swimmers.
 Villages with parking dotted all along.
 Dogs are permitted all year.
 See below for Burton Bradstock.

 Burton Bradstock Beach

 Also known as Hive Beach, Burton Bradstock is an immensely popular beach with tourists and locals alike.
-Mostly pebble and shingle the beach is run by the National Trust.
-It’s home to Hive Beach Cafe which provides fantastic meals and take away drinks.
+The National Trust run this mostly pebble and shingle beach which is also home to Hive Beach Cafe, providing fantastic meals and takeaway drinks.
 A large paid car park is directly on the beach.
 Toilets available.
-Dogs permitted 1 Oct–30 Apr.
+Dogs are permitted 1 Oct–30 Apr.